chpc-tech-eval/scc/tutorial2/README.md

 # Understanding the Roles of the Head Node and Compute Node
-Networking Diagram and client server model
+Networking Diagram and client server model headnode (hd) and compute node (cn) relationship follow a server (hd) - client (cn) relations, the headnode carries the systems services and compute node does all the computations
-System software need to be installed on both head node and compute nodes Do not ssh endlessly between head and compute nodes, one terminal example or multiplexing
+System software need to be installed on both head node and compute nodes Do not ssh endlessly between head and compute nodes, one terminal example or multiplexing (screen sessions via `tmux`)

 ## Terminal Multiplexers

 Discuss GNU Screen and [tmux](https://github.com/tmux/tmux/wiki)